4th Avenue Improvements – Greenville PA

 The WPA repaved Main Street in Greenville, Pennsylvania between Penn Ave. and Main Street’s crossing of the Little Shenango River.

-Works Progress Administration (WPA) labor constructed a picnic pavilion in Greenville, Pennsylvania’s Riverside Park in 1938.
-The exact location of the octagonal structure and current status are unknown to Living New Deal.
+Works Progress Administration (WPA) labor constructed a picnic pavilion in Greenville, Pennsylvania's Riverside Park in 1938.
+The exact coordinates octagonal structure within the park are unknown to Living New Deal.
+According to the Record-Argus the Greenville Motor Club supplied the materials used to build the pavilion and a plaque on the pavilion credits the club.

 The Civil Works Administration (CWA) and Works Progress Administration (WPA) each worked to develop Riverside Park in Greenville, Pennsylvania during the 1930s.